gbinside/code_tests/01-BBB.md

 This problem was asked by Jane Street.
 The United States uses the imperial system of weights and measures, which means that there are many different, seemingly arbitrary units to measure distance.
 There are 12 inches in a foot, 3 feet in a yard, 22 yards in a chain, and so on.
 Create a data structure that can efficiently convert a certain quantity of one unit to the correct amount of any other unit.
 You should also allow for additional units to be added to the system.

+## 327

+This problem was asked by Salesforce.

+Write a program to merge two binary trees.
+Each node in the new tree should hold a value equal to the sum of the values of the corresponding nodes of the input trees.

+If only one input tree has a node in a given position, the corresponding node in the new tree should match that input node.